esmero/archipelago-documentation/docs/ami_update.md

 Archipelago Multi Importer (AMI)'s Update Operations can be used to Update, Replace, or Append metadata values or files for existing Digital Objects and Collections found in your Archipelago.
 You can prepare and use AMI Update Sets in different ways using one of three functional operations, depending on your update needs.
 This guide will provide a general overview of the three main functions and how each operation may be useful.

-### Important Notes: Preliminary / Pre-requisites
+## Important Notes: Preliminary / Pre-requisites

 1. You need to have existing Digital Objects or Collections (ADOs) in your Archipelago to work with.
-You should have a prepared AMI Udpate Set CSV that contains at least the following columns/headers:
+You should have a prepared AMI Update Set CSV that contains at least the following columns/headers:
 - **node_uuid**
     - required
     - should contain the values for any existing ADOs you wish to update